marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 be renamed.
 ```

-- Though not all files contain headers, and even fewer contain footers, but when they do, the pipeline must account for them
-- If it doesn't, at best the pipeline will crash because something unexpected happened
-- However, the worst-case scenario is the pipeline won't notice and will continue chugging along, happily returning incorrect results
-- That's why it's essential to at a minimum spot check a few input files at the beginning and end
-  - This is where it's also helpful to have some domain knowledge
-  - For example, being remotely acquainted with Shakespeare (and literature in generally) made it obvious the text at the end was part of a license
-- It's usually not practical to check every input manually though, so a better general (long-term? overall?) strategy is to program defensively
-- Incorporate checks to verify any assumptions made about the data during its processing and throw errors liberally!
-  - If the data has the expected structure, the code should still run without any issues, but if not, the user should know!
+Though, in general, not all files contain headers, and even fewer contain footers, but when they do, the pipeline must account for them.
+If it doesn't, at best the pipeline will crash because something unexpected happened.
+However, at worst the pipeline won't notice and will continue chugging along, happily returning incorrect results.
+That's why it's essential to at a minimum spot check a few input files at the beginning and end.
+This is where it's also helpful to have some domain knowledge.
+For example, being remotely acquainted with Shakespeare (and literature in general) made it obvious the text at the end was part of a license.
+It's usually not practical to check every input manually though, so a better overall strategy is to program defensively Incorporate checks to verify any assumptions made about the data during its processing and throw errors liberally!
+If the data has the expected structure, the code should still run without any issues, but if not, the user should know!

 ### Cleaning the data: Scope
 - Now we're ready to start writing some code